 Fiona Kidman is a leading contemporary novelist, short story writer and poet.
 Much of her fiction is focused on how outsiders navigate their way in narrowly conformist society.
 She has published a large and exciting range of fiction and poetry, and has worked as a librarian, producer and critic.
 Kidman has won numerous awards, and she has been the recipient of fellowships, grants and other significant honours, as well as being a consistent advocate for New Zealand writers and literature.
 She was awarded an OBE and a Dame Companion of the New Zealand Order of Merit for her services to literature.
+In May 2019 at the Ockham New Zealand Book Awards, Kidman won the Acorn Foundation Fiction Prize for her novel This Mortal Boy.

 ABOUT THE AUTHOR